What Is Sustainable Lakeville?

 Lakeville Is a GreenStep City

-Lakeville was named a Step 1 City at the June 2018 League of Minnesota Cities Conference.
+Lakeville was named a Step 1 City at the June 2018 League of Minnesota Cities Conference, and a Step 2 City in June 2020.
 This program by the Minnesota Pollution Control Agency, the Minnesota Department of Commerce and Minnesota’s Clean Energy Resources Teams recognizes cities for their efforts to incorporate sustainable practices and processes in public and private settings.
-Lakeville is in the process of completing the necessary best practices to achieve Step 2.
+The City has also achieved Step 3 in the program in June 2021 due to adopting the Sustainable Infrastructure Process with Planning and Community Design as well as the Sustainable Purchasing Policy in July 2020.
 Visit the Minnesota GreenStep Cities website for additional information on the program and specific information on how Lakeville is improving sustainability and quality of life in our community.

 The City of Lakeville partnered with Dakota County to establish an organics drop-off point in Lakeville.
 The materials collected are used in compost.
 The drop-off point is located on the west side of the Lakeville Water Treatment Facility at 18400 Ipava Avenue.
 Access to the drop-off requires registration with Dakota County.
 Visit Dakota County’s website for more information.

-- There are 697 households registered and participating in the Lakeville organics drop-off.
+- There are 866 households registered for and participating in the Lakeville organics drop-off.

 - If all households are participating, this results in an average of 3.3 pounds of organics per household per week being dropped off.